2269. Free Cortisol (daily urine)

 Description

-Cortisol (stress hormone) is a substance synthesized by the adrenal glands and regulates several important physiological processes in the body.
+Cortisol (the stress hormone) is a substance synthesized by the adrenal glands and regulates a number of important physiological processes in the body.

 When and who needs the test?

-- atypical clinical symptoms for the age of the patient (osteoporosis, arterial hypertension)
+- Atypical clinical symptoms for the patient’s age (osteoporosis, arterial hypertension).

 Biological material